The gold standard for fresh air hasn’t changed since our grandparents’ days: it’s still good, natural ventilation from doors and windows.

 Looking specifically at your mechanical ventilation infrastructure, it goes without saying that you should ensure that your ducts are clean, fans are working efficiently and as a matter of course, that any fire damper separation is effective.
 You should have an audit of cleaning, inspection and remedial work.

-You will also need now, post-pandemic, to pay special attention to identifying poorly ventilated areas where, perhaps, these is no natural ventilation or the mechanical ventilation is simply recirculating and not bringing in fresh outdoor air.
-The Health and Safety Executive provides guidance on identifying such risks and how to manage them, bearing in mind the need to maintain comfortable levels of warmth.
+You may also want now, post-pandemic, to pay special attention to identifying poorly ventilated areas where, perhaps, there is no natural ventilation or the mechanical ventilation is simply recirculating and not bringing in fresh outdoor air.

-In short, are you fully compliant with best practice and government guidelines?
 The stakes of getting it wrong have always been high, but in this post-pandemic world the pressure is really on for estates managers to get it right.
-Airmec provides a full range of air consultancy, inspection and remediation services.
+Airmec Essential Services provides a full range of air consultancy, inspection and remediation services.